-In connection with the formation of the Partnership under the Delaware Act, the General Partner made an initial Capital Contribution to the Partnership in the amount of \$20.00, for a 2% General Partner Interest in the Partnership and has been admitted as the General Partner of the Partnership, and each of the Organizational Limited Partners made an initial Capital Contribution to the Partnership in the amount of \$490.00 for a 49% Limited Partners in the Partnership and have been admitted as Limited Partners of the Partnership.
-As of the Closing Date, the interest of the Organizational Limited Partners shall be redeemed as provided in the Contribution Agreement; and the initial Capital Contribution of the Organizational Limited Partners shall be refunded.
-Ninety-eight percent of any interest or other profit that may have resulted from the investment or other use of such initial Capital Contributions shall be allocated and distributed to the Organizational Limited Partners.
+In connection with the formation of the Partnership under the Delaware Act, the General Partner made an initial Capital Contribution to the Partnership in the amount of \$20.00, for a 2% General Partner Interest in the Partnership and has been admitted as the General Partner of the Partnership, and each of the Organizational Limited Partners made an initial Capital Contribution to the Partnership in the amount of \$490.00 for a 49% Limited Partner Interest in the Partnership and have been admitted as Limited Partners of the Partnership.
+As of the Closing Date, the interest of the Organizational Limited Partners shall be redeemed as provided in the Contribution Agreement; and the initial Capital Contribution of the Organizational Limited Partners shall thereupon be refunded.
+Ninety-eight percent of any interest or other profit that may have resulted from the investment or other use of such initial Capital Contributions shall be allocated and distributed to the Organizational Limited Partners, and the balance thereof shall be allocated and distributed to the General Partner.